preranasaha2000/Personal-Finance-Management/README.md

-# Personal Finance Management System
+# Banking Management System

 ## Overview

-This C++ Personal Finance Management System is a versatile console-based application designed to help users manage their financial transactions and investments.
+This C++ Banking Management System is a versatile console-based application designed to help users manage their financial transactions and investments.
 It offers a range of features for recording income, expenses, and making investments, with built-in calculations for maturity amounts.

 ## Features